lis-epfl/lis-vision-flight/software/README.md

 ## Flir camera

-If you are using the Flir camera we suggest, we recommend using the [flir_camera_driver](https://github.com/ros-drivers/flir_camera_driver) for ROS.
+If you are using the Flir camera, we recommend using the [flir_camera_driver](https://github.com/ros-drivers/flir_camera_driver) for ROS.
 Make sure you first install the Spinnaker SDK, which you can get from the [Spinnaker SDK download page](https://www.flir.eu/support-center/iis/machine-vision/downloads/spinnaker-sdk-and-firmware-download/).

 We recommend calibrating the camera with [Kalibr](https://github.com/ethz-asl/kalibr).
 This will help you to get the right camera parameters, which you can put in the [calibration config file](config/19308195.yaml).